stratself/arcticons-selfhosted-demo/README.md

     Icons shall follow [contribution guidelines](https://docs.arcticons.com/contribute/creating-icons) and the [Knowledge Base](https://docs.arcticons.com) tutorials.

-3. Assign a category for them in `/newicons/appfilter.json`.
+2. Assign a category for them in `/newicons/appfilter.json`.
 The current categories are:
     - **selfhosted**: Selfhosted software
     - **programming**: Programming tools and languages
     - **distros**: Linux distributions and other OSes
     - **other**: Miscellaneous stuff related to self-hosting e.g. logos of popular services or utility icons

-    If no categories are assigned, I'll try figuring them out

 Tips:

 - Please name icons with underscores as spaces (e.g. `jitsi_meet.svg` instead of `jitsimeet.svg`) so they can be transformed to proper titles (`Jitsi Meet`).
 - A lot of icons may already exist in the [main repo for Android](https://github.com/Arcticons-team/Arcticons), you can copy-paste them and add proper categories.

-## Requests
+## Requests and issues

 Please file an issue, preferably with link(s) to the logo(s).